 No. Extension Assignments are only created for work items set up to be full Blackboard Assignment submissions.
 If you have a grade mapping work item for which you have manually created an assignment in Blackboard, you will need to manually create an assignment for the extension too.

-So that only the relevant student(s) has access to it, you will need to add an adaptive release rule to the extension assignment as follows:
+So that only the relevant student(s) has access to it, you will need to add a Release Condition rule to the extension assignment as follows:

-There is full guidance available on manually creating assignments, including adaptive release rules.
+There is full guidance available on manually creating assignments, including Release Conditions.

 How will I know if an extended assignment has been created in my module?